Pittsburgh: 18th century

 During this period, the powerful nations of the Iroquois Confederacy, based in New York, had maintained control of much of the Ohio Valley as hunting grounds by right of conquest after defeating other tribes.
 By the terms of the 1768 Treaty of Fort Stanwix, the Penns were allowed to purchase the modern region from the Iroquois.
 A 1769 survey referenced the future city as the "Manor of Pittsburgh".
 Both the Colony of Virginia and the Province of Pennsylvania claimed the region under their colonial charters until 1780, when they agreed under a federal initiative to extend the Mason–Dixon line westward, placing Pittsburgh in Pennsylvania.
 On March 8, 1771, Bedford County, Pennsylvania was created to govern the frontier.

 On April 16, 1771, the city's first civilian local government was created as Pitt Township.
 William Teagarden was the first constable, and William Troop was the first clerk.

 Following the American Revolution, the village of Pittsburgh continued to grow.
 One of its earliest industries was boat building for settlers of the Ohio Country.
-In 1784, Thomas Viceroy completed a town plan which was approved by the Penn family attorney.
+In 1784, Thomas Vickroy completed a town plan which was approved by the Penn family attorney.
 Pittsburgh became a possession of Pennsylvania in 1785.
 The following year, the Pittsburgh Post-Gazette was started, and in 1787, the Pittsburgh Academy was chartered.
 Unrest during the Whiskey Rebellion of 1794 resulted in federal troops being sent to the area.
 By 1797, glass manufacture began, while the population grew to around 1,400.
-Settlers came via routes over the Appalachian Mountains or through the Great Lakes.
+Settlers arrived after crossing the Appalachian Mountains or through the Great Lakes.
 Fort Pitt (now Pittsburgh) at the source of the Ohio River became the main base for settlers moving into the Northwest Territory.